PyconUK/ConferenceScheduler/docs/howtos/define_a_conference.rst

 ------

 Next, we have the events which need to be scheduled.
-For this example, we have the talks that were accepted for PyConUK 2016 in a YAML file which we can load into a Python list::
+For this example, we have the talks that were accepted for PyConUK 2016 in a :download:`YAML file <pyconuk-2016-talks.yml>` which we can load into a Python list::

     >>> with open('docs/howtos/pyconuk-2016-talks.yml', 'r') as file: